LYNCH·LLP

 Questions about Examiner Paul B Yanchus Iii

-• What is Paul B Yanchus III's overall allowance rate?
+• What is Paul B Yanchus Iii's overall allowance rate?

 • How many art units does this examiner cover?

-• What is the range of allowance rates across his art units?
+• Does the allowance rate vary across art units?

 ◈ RESPONDING TO AN OFFICE ACTION